-- had 3 main language groups;
+- Native Americans had three main language groups.

-How to celebrate
+How to take part

-When is National Native American Day celebrated in 2022?
+When is National Native American Day celebrated in 2023?

 National Native American Day is observed on the second Monday in October each year.